pmp-p/untitled-asteroids-pyray/README.md

 5. Git clone this repository

-6. In WeatherApi.py, replace url, key, and headers for your API information
+6. In the WeatherApi.py get_city_temp_wsp() method, replace url and headers with your API information

    * Make sure you are subscribed to the api
    * The header containing the key and host, can be pasted from here, as well as the url